theolinardic/Inventory_Manager/readme.md

+Note: This Project was completed for a class at the University of Central Florida.

 This Application can be used to keep track of various inventory items.
 It will manage item names, values, and serial numbers.
 No two items can have the same serial number.